Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Shortcut Guardrail Mitigates Token-Level Shortcuts

 To evaluate our method's robustness across varying degrees of distribution shift, we modulate the injected shortcut strength, denoted by $\lambda$.
-Table~\ref{tab:lambda} shows results on Yelp-ST and CivilComments.
-We observe that the performance gap between our method and ERM widens as the $\lambda$ becomes larger, demonstrating that our approach is more impactful when shortcuts are more severe.
+Table~\ref{tab:lambda} shows results on Yelp-ST and (modified).
+We observe that the performance gap between our method and ERM widens as the $\lambda$ becomes larger, demonstrating that our approach is more effective when shortcuts are more severe.
 Nevertheless, at lower $\lambda$ values, which more closely resemble naturally occurring distributions with weaker shortcut signals, our method still improves overall accuracy.

 We also verify that our method preserves in-distribution performance, where the shortcut-label correlations from training data remain intact (Table~\ref{tab:id_results} in Appendix~\ref{app:id_results}).
 On most benchmarks, the adaptive $\alpha$ calibration mechanism selects $\alpha = 0$, fully preserving the original ERM predictions.
-The only exception is Yelp-ST1, where $\alpha = 0.6$ is selected, resulting in a slight decrease in overall accuracy but an improvement in WGA.